bvibber/mw-js-plugin/README.md

 The same message types are used in both directions; different events and data payloads will be specified on top of this to create an application-specific embedding protocol.

-One-way "send" messages have this layout:
+One-way "event" messages have this layout:

 ```
   {